adamsilver/fdpb/01-a-registration-form.md

 On first glance, this field looks simple and yet, a lot of thought has gone into its construction and design.
 Firstly the label text explicitly asks for ‘Email address’ where some sites may choose the more ambiguous ‘Username’.
 That is, unless the site really is asking for a username.
 Where possible ask users for their email address as it's unique and is normally used for communication.

-The text itself is in sentence case because as John Saito explains in *Making a Case of Letter Case[^7], sentence case, in comparison with title case, is generally easier to read, friendlier and makes it easier to spot nouns.
+The text itself is in sentence case because as John Saito explains in “Making a Case of Letter Case”[^7], sentence case, in comparison with title case, is generally easier to read, friendlier and makes it easier to spot nouns.

 ### Email input